lilive/Freeplane-Bookmarks-add-on/README.md

 To update the add-on, just install its newer version.
 No need to uninstall it first.

 **Important :** If you have created bookmarks with a version of this add-on prior to v0.5.1, you have to update your maps that contain bookmarks.
-Use the *"Boomarks>Tools>Update map with bookmarks defined by a previous version of the addon"* feature.
+Use the *"Bookmarks>Tools>Update map with bookmarks defined by a previous version of the add-on"* feature.

 ## Disclaimer

-I use this addon-on for myself since a year on a daily basis, and I've never got any problems.
-Up to the 29 June 2020, the add-on has been downloaded 60 times (all versions together) and no one has reported problems.
-I think it's ok, but still I prefer to warn: use this add-on at your own risks.
+I have used this add-on for myself since almost two years on a daily basis, and I've never had any problems.
+The most downloaded version was downloaded 115 times and no one have reported problems.
+I think it's OK, but still I prefer to warn: use this add-on at your own risks.

-If you want more informations consider these 2 points :
+If you want more information consider these 2 points :

 - The add-on modify a little bit how Freeplane works.
 It introduce a monitoring function that prevent the user to add a named bookmark icon the regular way.
 This is needed to ensure the named bookmarks consistency.
 It also prevent a named bookmark to be copied when a node with a named bookmark is copied, because a named bookmark must be unique.
 In this case, the node is copied without its bookmark.
 Then, each time a icon is modified by the user, or each time a node is created, an extra piece of code is executed for this monitoring.
 This *may* have some negative side effects.

-- The add-on write the datas about the named bookmarks within the map storage area, which is saved within the map file.
+- The add-on write the data about the named bookmarks within the map storage area, which is saved within the map file.
 In the worse scenario, a bug in the add-on may corrupt the map file.

-Again, I've never notice any problem, but feedbacks about these points will be appreciated !
+Again, I've never notice any problem, but feedback about these points will be appreciated !

 ## TODO - Ideas